-fends Create a fend file from either a BED or HiCPipe-style fend file containing RE fragment data.

-hic-data Create a data file from mapped BAM, MAT, or paired coordinate text files.
+fends Create a fend file from either a BED or HiCPipe-style fend file containing RE fragment data or create an arbitrarily-binned interval file from chromosome length file.
+Create a data file from mapped BAM, MAT, or paired coordinate text (RAW) files or from binned matrix files.